Padavan/khren/README.markdown

 -   pomodoro time boxing
 -   systray
 -   statistics
--   BEAUTIFUL icons and fonts and clocks and stuff
+-   beautiful icons and fonts and clocks and stuff
--

 ##Usage